korrilamp/VirtualRealityDrivingSim/README.md

 * Delete the original main camera object
 * XR capabilities should now work!
 To test this, ensure your Rift S is connected and initialized within the Oculus desktop app, then just press play in the Unity editor.

+## Authors
+*As of 1/12/2020*
+This Repository is a forked repository of Priya Misner's original [Virtual Reality Driving Sim](https://github.com/p-misner/VirtualRealityDrivingSim) Documentation.
+Priya Misner, Julie Yeung, Stephanie Bentley, Caleb Jeanniton and myself were contributors to that original branch.
+This branch is appended with updated with my recent contributions.
+My current team members, Julie Yeung, Stephanie Bentley, Caleb Jeanniton, Barrett Roman, and Ioana Lupascu will be future contributers of this repository.